terrylinooo/wp-shieldon/README.txt

 - Fix Website Healthy Check issue.
 - Add an option for allowing only logged-in users can accesss REST API.
 - Add an option for disabling XML-RPC.

+= 1.6.2

+- Add Facebook and Twitter bots into whitelist in Trusted Bot component.
+- Add current website's IP address into whitelist by default.

 == Upgrade Notice ==